 (1) The Forbes ranking of Best-In-State Wealth Advisors, developed by SHOOK Research, is based on an algorithm of qualitative criteria, mostly gained through telephone and in-person due diligence interviews, and quantitative data.
 Those advisors that are considered have a minimum of seven years of experience, and the algorithm weights factors like revenue trends, assets under management, compliance records, industry experience and those that encompass best practices in their practices and approach to working with clients.
 Portfolio performance is not a criteria due to varying client objectives and lack of audited data.
 Out of approximately 32,725 nominations, more than 5,000 advisors received the award.
 This ranking is not indicative of an advisor's future performance, is not an endorsement, and may not be representative of individual clients' experience.
 Neither Raymond James nor any of its Financial Advisors or RIA firms pay a fee in exchange for this award/ rating.
 Raymond James is not affiliated with Forbes or Shook Research, LLC.
 Please visit https://www.forbes.com/best-in-state-wealth- advisors for more info.

 (2) Barron’s is a registered trademark of Dow Jones & Company, L.P.
 All rights reserved.
-The rankings are based on data provided by over 5,000 individual advisors and their firms and include qualitative and quantitative criteria.
+The rankings are based on data provided by 5,630 individual advisors and their firms and include qualitative and quantitative criteria.
+Time period upon which the rating is based is from 09/30/2021 to 09/30/2022, and was released on 03/10/2023.
 Factors included in the rankings: assets under management, revenue produced for the firm, regulatory record, quality of practice and philanthropic work.
 Investment performance is not an explicit component because not all advisors have audited results and because performance figures often are influenced more by clients’ risk tolerance than by an advisor’s investment picking abilities.
 The ranking may not be representative of any one client’s experience, is not an endorsement, and is not indicative of advisor’s future performance.
 Neither Raymond James nor any of its Financial Advisors pay a fee in exchange for this award/rating.
 Barron’s is not affiliated with Raymond James.

 (3) The FT 400 was developed in collaboration with Ignites Research, a subsidiary of the FT that provides specialized content on asset management.
 To qualify for the list, advisers had to have 10 years of experience and at least $300 million in assets under management (AUM) and no more than 60% of the AUM with institutional clients.
 The FT reaches out to some of the largest brokerages in the U.S. and asks them to provide a list of advisors who meet the minimum criteria outlined above.
 These advisors are then invited to apply for the ranking.
 Only advisors who submit an online application can be considered for the ranking.
 In 2019, roughly 960 applications were received and 400 were selected to the final list (41.7%).
 The 400 qualified advisers were then scored on six attributes: AUM, AUM growth rate, compliance record, years of experience, industry certifications, and online accessibility.
 AUM is the top factor, accounting for roughly 60-70 percent of the applicant’s score.
 Additionally, to provide a diversity of advisors, the FT placed a cap on the number of advisors from any one state that's roughly correlated to the distribution of millionaires across the U.S. The ranking may not be representative of any one client’s experience, is not an endorsement, and is not indicative of an advisor’s future performance.
 Neither Raymond James nor any of its Financial Advisors pay a fee in exchange for this award/rating.
 The FT is not affiliated with Raymond James.